See Our Impact

 We founded Human Rights for Kids to make a real difference.
 Whether it’s introducing bills or changing perspectives, our team works each day to ensure a more fair future for children.
 Take a look at what we’ve accomplished.

 Since our founding we’ve worked in 18 states and the U.S. Congress.
-Our work has led to the introduction of 33 different child rights bills and the enactment of 6 new laws to protect children from predators and abuses in the justice system.
-We‘ve drafted all of these bills, testified before legislative committees more than a dozen times, organized and spoke at press conferences, and issued reports detailing human rights abuses against children in the criminal justice system.
-Human Rights for Kids has also submitted two Amicus Briefs in the U.S. Supreme Court and one in the Washington State Supreme Court, arguing against extreme sentences under the 8th Amendment and the deprivation of due process and equal protection rights under the 6th and 14th Amendments.
+Our work has led to the introduction of 55 different child rights bills and the enactment of 9 new laws to protect children from predators and abuses in the justice system.
+We‘ve helped to draft these bills, testified before legislative committees dozens of times, organized press conferences, and issued reports detailing human rights abuses against children in the criminal justice system which has brought about significant change.
+Human Rights for Kids has also submitted three Amicus Briefs in the U.S. Supreme Court and three in the state high courts in Maryland, Louisiana, and Washington, arguing against extreme sentences under the 8th Amendment and the deprivation of due process and equal protection rights under the 6th and 14th Amendments.

 In 2020 HRFK successfully helped pass HB 744 and HB 746 by Virginia Delegate Vivian Watts (D – 39th District), creating new human rights protections for children in the criminal justice system.